mantrajsframework/mantrad/docs/29-mantra-core-components.md

 }
 ```

+These are the properties description for "core" component configuration:

 * croncleanupevent: defines a cron configuration to launch "system.cleanup".

 * cronbackupevent: defines a cron configuration to launc "system.backup".

 * translatejsapi: if used, then should indicate an injection key indicating the API to be called which will manage the process of set js files added to the render request.
 Optional.

-This API should point to a function like this:
+This injection should point to an API function like this:

 ```js
 async (MantraAPI, jsFiles )